nidhishpareek/CrickBuzz-Clone/README.md

 ## Introduction

 Hello, we are learning MERN Stack at Masai School.
-During our Unit-4 on this web development journey, we got the group project with my batchmates to clone the website of cricbuzz.
+During our Unit-4 on this web development journey, we got the group project with our batchmates to clone the website of cricbuzz.
 We have tried to clone the website in the time span of 1 week only.

 ## Tech Stack Used